 Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest ('SPPI'), and that are not designated at FVTPL, are measured at amortized cost.
-The carrying amount of these assets is adjusted by any expected credit loss allowance recognized and measured.
+The carrying amount of these assets is adjusted by any ECL allowance recognized and measured.
 Interest income from these financial assets is included in "Interest income" using the effective interest rate method.
-Amortized cost financial assets include due from BSP, interbank loans receivable and securities purchased under agreements to resell, investment debt securities, trade receivables and other financial receivables.
+Amortized cost financial assets include cash and cash equivalents, investments in debt securities, trade receivables and other financial receivables.